TimoGuy/ewu_oct_2023_gamejam/README.md

     - [x] Fix camera mistakes in the larger map.

 - [ ] Quality of life improvements
-    - [ ] Change characters to be billboard sprite.
+    - [x] Change characters to be billboard sprite.
     - [ ] Add camera collision.
 Use spherecast.

 - [ ] Build 3 monsters to chase.
+    - [ ] Have monsters do a check every frame to see what is a "safe" direction to go in when getting chased.
+        - [ ] Raycast in 16 directions, and if any walls are hit (not ramps), then that's a bad direction to go.
+        - [ ] Mix in the player's direction (if within 20 units and visible, then move).
 - [ ] Create prompt to press 'spacebar' to 'catch' a monster.
 - [ ] Build 2 other 'competitors' that are also chasing the 3 monsters.